 \subsection{Sanity Check for Transformer Encoders}

 When applied to Transformer encoders, all similarity indexes we investigated passed the sanity check described in Section~\ref{sec:sanity_check}.
-In Figure~\ref{fig:transformer}, we show similarity between the 12 sublayers of the encoders of 10 Transformer models (45 pairs) \citep{vaswani2017attention} trained from different random initializations to perform English to German translation.
-Each Transformer sublayer contains four operations, shown in Figure~\ref{fig:transformer_architecture}, and results vary based which operation the representation is taken after.
-Table~\ref{tab:transformer_eval} shows the accuracy with which we can identify corresponding layers between network pairs by maximal similarity.
+We trained Transformer models using the \verb!tensor2tensor! library \cite{vaswani2018tensor2tensor} on the English to German translation task from the WMT18 dataset \cite{bojar2018wmt} (Europarl v7, Common Crawl, and News Commentary v13 corpora) and computed representations of each of the 75,804 tokens from the 3,000 sentence \verb!newstest2013! development set, ignoring end of sentence tokens.
+In Figure~\ref{fig:transformer}, we show similarity between the 12 sublayers of the encoders of 10 Transformer models (45 pairs) trained from different random initializations.
+Each Transformer sublayer contains four operations, shown in Figure~\ref{fig:transformer_architecture}; results vary based which operation the representation is taken after.
+Table~\ref{tab:transformer_eval} shows the accuracy with which we identify corresponding layers between network pairs by maximal similarity.

-The Transformer architecture alternates between self-attention and feed-forward network sublayers.
-The checkerboard pattern in similarity plots for the Attention/FFN layer in Figure~\ref{fig:transformer} indicates that representations of feed-forward network sublayers are more similar to other feed-forward network sublayers than to self-attention sublayers, and similarly, representations of self-attention sublayers are more similar to other self-attention sublayers than to feed-forward network layers.
-CKA also reveals a checkerboard pattern for activations after the channel-wise scale operation (before the self-attention/feed-forward network operation) that other methods do not.
+The Transformer architecture alternates between self-attention and feed-forward network (FFN) sublayers.
+The checkerboard pattern in representational similarity after the self-attention/feed-forward network operation in Figure~\ref{fig:transformer} indicates that representations of attention sublayers are more similar to other attention sublayers than to FFN sublayers, and similarly, representations of FFN sublayers are more similar to other FFN than to feed-forward network layers.
+CKA reveals a checkerboard pattern for activations after the channel-wise scale operation (before the attention/FFN operation) that other methods do not.
 Because CCA is invariant to non-isotropic scaling, CCA similarities before and after channel-wise scaling are identical.
-Thus, CCA cannot capture this structure, even though it is consistent across different networks.
+Thus, CCA cannot capture this structure, even though the structure is consistent across networks.

 \FloatBarrier